shparks12/road-network-optimization/README.md

-# Road Network Optimization: Instances and Produced Networks
+# Road Network Optimization

+This repository includes:
-This repository includes pickle files of 35 G_tot and 35 G_C* testing instances.
+- Pickle files of 35 G_tot and 35 G_C* testing instances.
+- Visualizations of all 70 testing instances.
+- Visualization of all 140 networks produced by the 1-LSNDP-C and 1-LSNDP-I with warm start.

 ## Reading network instances
 To read network instances in Python, use the following code: